inamhusain/mvvm_with_provider/README.md

-# architecture_demos
+# mvvm architecture_demo

 A new Flutter project.
+3.0.5

 ## Getting Started